 To borrow a phrase, KERBLAH.

-burbanked asked: I just rewatched TRUE GRIT recently as well, so yours was a delightful read this morning.
+burbanked said: I just rewatched TRUE GRIT recently as well, so yours was a delightful read this morning.
 I was also taken and amazed by the language and its poetry and the wonderful bit near the end when grown-up Mattie chastises the roadshow guy for not standing out of respect for her.
 And "There is no clock on my business!" is something I might start saying to my kids when they bother me in the can.

 Quotations from this film that I would tickled to add to my lexicon: